Families of German MH17 victims to sue Ukraine: lawyer

 Ukraine and Western countries have accused the rebels of shooting the plane down with an advanced, Russian-made missile.
 Russia has rejected accusations that it supplied the rebels with SA-11 Buk anti-aircraft missile systems.

 Giemulla planned to hand his case to the European Court of Human Rights in about two weeks, accusing Ukraine and its President Petro Poroshenko of manslaughter by negligence in 298 cases.
-He would also push for compensation of up to one million euros (798,280.6 British pound) per victim, Bild am Sonntag reported.
+He would also push for compensation of up to one million euros ($1.3 million) per victim, Bild am Sonntag reported.

 So far, the airline has offered survivors of each victim $5,000 in financial assistance but has said that would not be taken off final compensation or affect families' legal rights to claim.